tundish/blathnaid/NOTES.rst

 But at the time of this story he was held back in the Netherworld.
 For reasons I don't understand, his spirit was bound to the Town Square, and the best he could manage was to manifest in the cellar of that Tavern, when the moon was full enough to shine through the bars of the window.

+Only when Gibbous.
+That leaves 7 nights of waning crescent before New Moon.

 The Council
 -----------